UCPH does not share data with third parties, but several of the services that have cookies on our websites do share data with third parties.

 Below is a more detailed overview of the cookies that are used on ku.dk

 UCPH uses analysis tools to compile statistics on users' movements on our websites.
 They are used, among other things, to compile statistics about which pages are visited, how long users remain on the page, the order of page views and which items are clicked on.
 These services process the information on behalf of UCPH.
-To gather statistics about the use of UCPH websites, we use a number of systems that all employ cookies:
+To gather statistics about the use of UCPH websites, we use a number of systems:

 - Google Analytics